juicedata/juicefs/docs/en/fault_diagnosis_and_analysis.md

 $ cat /var/log/syslog | grep 'juicefs'
 ```

 There are 4 log levels.
-You can use the `grep` command to filter different level of logs for performance analysis or troubleshooting:
+You can use the `grep` command to filter different levels of logs for performance analysis or troubleshooting:

 ```
 $ cat /var/log/syslog | grep 'juicefs' | grep '<INFO>'